EutechCybernetic/iviva-bimrt-interface/README.md

     });

-    /* A sample method when setdata to the interface */ this.setValue = (address:string, newValue:string) => {
+    /* A sample method to the interface update interface's point */ this.setValue = (address:string, newValue:string) => {

     });